How to Decide Between Dark & Light Flooring

-Also, if you want help in 1-3 areas of your home that you’re stuck on or want design guidance on, I’m currently offering Virtual Design Strategy Sessions through the month of October.
-This consists of a style assessment, a concentrated strategy discussion on three areas of concern, a prioritization roadmap, and linking you to relevant resources with a summary PDF at the end.
-All totally remotely by the way.
-And in as little as three business days.
+If you want help selecting materials or floor color, a Virtual Design Strategy Session can cover this, PLUS address up to two additional design concerns in your home.
+The package consists of a style assessment, a 90-minute Zoom call, a prioritization roadmap, and linking you to relevant resources with a summary PDF at the end.
+100% remotely!
+And you can get on the schedule in as little as three business days.
 If this sounds like a fit for you, click here to learn more.

 About Kaitlyn Loos

 Kaitlyn Loos [loh-s] is a virtual e-designer for interiors and organizing.
 She helps busy moms with young families create dreamy spaces that function for their unique needs.
 She notably developed the Decluttering Personality Type quiz which has helped hundreds of people break down mental barriers about clutter.
 Kaitlyn loves to collaborate with clients to bring modern, fresh, and color-savvy design into their homes.
 Kaitlyn Loos Design delivers style for nearly any investment level.
 She also enjoys sharing her ideas and projects through her blog and discussing hot design topics on Instagram live.

 Kaitlyn is located in the west-central Florida area (Tampa, Ocala, Gainesville, and everywhere in between) with availability for select in-person projects for 2021.

 Disclaimer: All of my DIY blog content is for informational and entertainment purposes only.
 I share what works for me in my home, but you should consult with professionals/landlords before taking on any construction projects.
 My blog does not constitute interior design advice for readers.
 I am not liable or responsible for any damages resulting from or related to your use of this information.